wp-plugins/book-review/readme.txt

 == Changelog ==

+= 2.1.10 =
+* Fixed issue with rating images not showing for PHP versions older than 5.3.0.

 = 2.1.9 =
 * Added Review Box Border Width setting.
 * Removed tooltips from Book Review Settings.